wfjm/w11/doc/w11a_os_guide.md

      **Note**: the arty w11a has currently only 176 kB memory (all from BRAMS!) unix-v5 works fine.
 XXDP, RT11 and RSX-11M should work.
-     211bsd will not boot, either most RSX-11M+ systems.
+     211bsd will not boot, neither most RSX-11M+ systems.

   - for b3 over serial